Frequently Asked Questions

 You will be surprised at the amount of medical care that can be done online.
 Plus, once enrolled, you’ll receive a Welcome Kit.
 Tailored to you, it includes tools to assist with your care, such as monitoring blood pressure, weight and temperature.
 When in-person care is needed, we’ll help coordinate that for you.

-How does the Center for Virtual Health differ from a regular practice I can visit in person?
+How does the Center for Virtual Health differ from a regular doctor’s office?

 Once a patient, what is the easiest way to connect with my care team?